zippycup/gitlab-ce-10.4.2_ldap_config/README.md

 Raven 2.5.3 configured not to capture errors: DSN not set LDAP search error: No Such Object
 ```
+Your web page will display, 500 'Whoops, something went wrong on our end.'
-This is caused by not setting the ldap base
+This is caused by not setting the ldap base.

 ## Working example /etc/gitlab/gitlab.rb
 ```